fbpx

 Reports to: Senior Director of External Communications

-Position: Regular, full-time for 6-month period (with possibility for longer depending on funding)
+Position: Regular, full-time for 12-month period (with possibility of extension)

 Work Schedule: Hybrid – two (2) days in the office, three (3) days remote